test tubes labelled with Covid-19 Oxford vaccine trial in a laboratory

 Interviews are normally held as part of the admissions process.

 Candidates who are shortlisted are normally interviewed as part of the admissions process.
 Interviews usually take place in mid- to late January and there will be a minimum of three academics on the interview panel.
-Candidates will be either interviewed in person or via video link.
+Candidates will be either interviewed in person or online.

-The format of the interview include a short presentation from candidates on their research proposal followed by questions from the interview panel.
+The format of the interview includes a short presentation from candidates on their research proposal followed by questions from the interview panel.

 Offer conditions for successful applications